osskit/dafka-producer/README.md

 ## Overview
 Dafka-producer is a dockerized Kafka producer used to abstract producing messages to a kafka topic.
+Producing messages is as simple as sending a POST request from your service to the dafka-producer, with the topic, value, key and headers of the request being the kafka message.

 ### Motivation
 Why use this over just a Kafka client?